-Looking to the cause of his inability to stand, we examined his pads.
+Looking to the cause of his inability to stand, I examined his pads.
 All four pad’s have an open wound.
-This we believe is the result of being tied up and standing in urine.
+This is most probably the result of being tied up and standing in urine.
 It looks as if the ammonia has caused a rotting inside the pads.

-He has now eaten his special meal and is sleeping in his day bed.
-Tonight, for the first time in his life, he gets to sleep on our bed.
+He has now eaten his special meal, chicken mixed with some dry meal, and is sleeping in his day bed.
+Tonight, for the first time in his life, he gets to sleep on my bed.
 And then tomorrow starts a new day.

 I have explained to him how many hundreds of people all turned their collective will to getting him home and he says.
 THANKS.